material-theme/vsc-material-theme/README.md

 This UI theme uses a custom compiler build on Gulp and JS.
 If you want to edit the UI you must first install the compiler:

+Install the `PackageDev` package to Sublime Text.

+Then create a new symlink for the `subl` command following [this guide](https://www.sublimetext.com/docs/2/osx_command_line.html)

+Install all the required packages:

 ```
 $ npm install
 ```